NadgirVasudevRao/queryrag/README.md

-# queryrag
-A Streamlit‑based Retrieval‑Augmented Generation chatbot for websites and documents.

 # RAG Chatbot Streamlit App

 A Retrieval-Augmented Generation (RAG) chatbot built with Streamlit, FAISS, and Hugging Face models.
 This project allows you to input a website URL or upload a document (PDF, TXT, DOCX), index its content, and ask natural language questions with quick, accurate answers.